Fourmilab/ratburger.org/wp-content/plugins/wp-rss-aggregator/readme.txt

 * [WP News Desk](http://wpnewsdesk.com/) curates WordPress news, tutorials and more from over 100 trusted sources.
 * [Travel Blogger Community](http://travelbloggercommunity.com/) does something similar to share blog posts from well-known travellers.
-* [Crypto Headlines](https://cryptoheadlines.com/youtube-videos/) shares Youtube videos from popular Youtubers.
+* [Crypto Headlines](https://cryptoheadlines.com/youtube-videos/)' videos page shares Youtube videos from popular Youtubers in the Crypto world.
 * [Euro Finance Blogs](https://eurofinanceblogs.com/) curates content on investment, personal finance and early retirement.

 Browse through our [**Showcase**](https://www.wprssaggregator.com/showcase/) to see how WP RSS Aggregator is being put to great use on a large variety of WordPress sites.